Watson-Personal-Assistant/developer/_content/further-topics/regexp_nlu.md

 }
 ```

-With the `#get_veg_recipe` intent, the utterance `Give me a carrot receipe` is matched because the `vegetable` entity value is mentioned in the utterance.
-The `Give me a veg receipe` is not matched because a type of vegetable is not included in the utterance.
+With the `#get_veg_recipe` intent, the utterance `Give me a carrot recipe` is matched because the `vegetable` entity value is mentioned in the utterance.
+The `Give me a veg recipe` is not matched because a type of vegetable is not included in the utterance.

 #### Defining synonyms